top of page

 When it comes to safely and effectively trailering your boat, a lot of attention goes to the overall length capacity of the trailer and the weight rating.
 However, there's a crucial measurement that often gets overlooked but is absolutely vital for proper boat fit and weight distribution: the bow eye to transom measurement.

 Think of your boat and trailer as two pieces of a carefully designed puzzle.
-If the dimensions don't align correctly, the puzzle won't fit, leading to potential headaches and even safety hazards.
-The bow eye to transom measurement is a key piece of this puzzle, ensuring your boat sits correctly on the trailer.
+If the dimensions don't align correctly, the puzzle won't fit.
+This misalignment can lead to potential headaches and even safety hazards.
+The bow eye to transom measurement is key, ensuring your boat sits correctly on the trailer.

 How to Measure Your Bow Eye to Transom